 Meet our team

-Christian Adams: Founder & CEO
+Christian Adams: Co-founder & Managing Editor

 A die-hard coffee purist and caffeine aficionado, Christian got turned on to the magic elixir in the early 90s during a visit to one of the first Starbucks chain locations to open in Chicago.
 The revelation of his first properly-pulled triple espresso led Christian to become the general manager and head barista of a coffeeshop in his hometown.

 Decades later and thousands of miles away, Christian now lives in the Philippines where his beverage of choice is brewed from locally-grown Barako beans, also known as kapeng barako, which translates to “stud” in Philippine culture and has crack-like properties.
 Christian takes his barako black over ice and as strong as possible.

 Kate has been a coffee enthusiast since she could reach the kitchen counter and a writer since she could hold a pen.
 A native of Colorado, she loves drinking amazing coffee all over the world and has an ever-growing collection of coffee gear.

 She’s sipped espresso with yuzu in Thailand, goat milk caramel lattes in Mexico, buttery white coffee in Malaysia, and cream cheese coffee in Korea.
 At a coffee plantation in Tanzania, Kate roasted coffee beans over an open fire — and probably still smells like coffee.
 Trust us: you can’t get that aroma out of your hair!
 At home, her favorite brewing method is smooth, clear Chemex — although the Wacaco Minipresso is a close second.
 She enjoys writing for coffee websites and sampling every kind of coffee known to man.